VDA5050/VDA5050/VDA5050_EN_V1.md

 Concept | Description
 ---|---
-Free navigation AGVs | Vehicles that use a map to plan their own path. <br>The master control sends only start and destination coordinates.<br>The vehicle sends its path to the master control.<br>When the communication to the master control is broken off, the vehicle is able to continue its journey.<br>Free-navigation vehicles may be allowed to bypass local obstacles.<br>It may also be possible that a fine adjustment of the receiving/dispensing position by the vehicle itself is carried out.
+Free navigation AGV | Vehicles that use a map to plan their own path. <br>The master control sends only start and destination coordinates.<br>The vehicle sends its path to the master control.<br>When the communication to the master control is broken off, the vehicle is able to continue its journey.<br>Free-navigation vehicles may be allowed to bypass local obstacles.<br>It may also be possible that a fine adjustment of the receiving/dispensing position by the vehicle itself is carried out.
-Guided vehicles (physically or virtual) | Vehicles that get their path sent by the master control. <br>The calculation of the path takes place in the master control.<br>When communication to the master control is broken off, the vehicle terminates its released nodes and edges (the "base") and then stops.<br>Guided vehicles may be allowed to bypass local obstacles.<br>It may also be possible that a fine adjustment of the receiving/dispensing position by the vehicle itself is carried out.
+Guided vehicles (physical or virtual) | Vehicles that get their path sent by the master control. <br>The calculation of the path takes place in the master control.<br>When communication to the master control is broken off, the vehicle terminates its released nodes and edges (the "base") and then stops.<br>Guided vehicles may be allowed to bypass local obstacles.<br>It may also be possible that a fine adjustment of the receiving/dispensing position by the vehicle itself is carried out.
-Central map | The maps that will be held centrally in the master control.<br> This is initially created and then used.<br> A future version of the interface will make it possible to transfer this map to the vehicles (e.g. for free navigation).
+Central map | The maps that will be held centrally in the master control.<br> This is initially created and then used.<br> A future version of the interface will make it possible to transfer this map to the vehicles (e.g., for free navigation).